pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Fixed: console error when Grid option is disabled in Blog widget.
 - Fixed: Page HTML markup issues with post excerpt includes HTML tags in Blog widget.
 - Fixed: Icon color option not working in some cases for SVG icons in all widgets.
-- Fixed: Lightbox and Link icons has no transition in Media Grid widget.
+- Fixed: Lightbox and Link icons has no transition in Media Gallery widget.
 - Fixed: Repeater styling options not working in Bullet List widget.

 = 4.5.4 =